Mike Price

-Michael Bruce Price (born April 6, 1946) is a former American football coach.
-He was the head coach at Weber State College from 1981 to 1988, Washington State University from 1989 to 2002, and the University of Texas at El Paso (UTEP) from 2004 to 2012.
+Michael Bruce Price (born April 6, 1946) is an American former college football coach.
+He was the head football coach at Weber State College from 1981 to 1988, Washington State University from 1989 to 2002, and the University of Texas at El Paso (UTEP) from 2004 to 2012.
 Price returned to UTEP as interim head coach for the final seven games of the 2017 season.
 He was hired at the University of Alabama in December 2002, but was fired before coaching a game in 2003.

-Early years
+Early life

 Born in Colorado, Price grew up in Everett, Washington, 25 mi north of Seattle.
 He was the son of Walt Price, the longtime head football coach at Everett Junior College.
 At Everett High School, Price was a teammate of Dennis Erickson, the son of Pinky Erickson, the head coach at cross-town rival Cascade High.
 Everett High was coached by Bill Dunn, a next-door neighbor of the Ericksons.
 Dennis Erickson was a year behind Price, but took his job as starting quarterback midway through Price's senior year, and Price was moved to defense as a safety.
 The team finished 9–1.
 Price went on to play at Everett Junior College, Washington State, and finally at Puget Sound, where he co-captained the football team and was a member of the Phi Delta Theta fraternity.